OpenEmpiresProject/OpenEmpires/README.md

 $currentPath = [System.Environment]::GetEnvironmentVariable("PATH", "User")
 $newPath = $currentPath + ";" + ($pathsToAdd -join ";")

-setx PATH $newPath
+[System.Environment]::SetEnvironmentVariable("PATH", $newPath, "User")
 setx VCPKG_ROOT "D:\Projects\openEmpires\vcpkg\vcpkg"
 ```

+> Note: Mindful of character limitation in PATH variable and setx command.
+A better alternative is shown above.
-> Note: Using setx will not update current session, a shell/IDE restart will be required after above.
+> Note: Above will not update current session, a shell/IDE restart will be required.
 > Note: Above example assumes pip installations were done globally (from a shell with admin rights)

-### Building the Project
+### Step 3: Building the Project

 1. Clone the repository: